 - Advanced programming

-The program also features immersion events that allow students to meet and network with their peers, learn from guest speakers who are industry experts, and participate in collaborative, hands-on workshops.
+The program also features in-person immersive learning experiences that allow students to meet and collaborate with their peers, learn from guest speakers who are industry experts, and participate in collaborative, hands-on workshops.

 |Total Credits||30 credit hours|